edvler/yii2-adldap-module/docs/USAGE_WITH_USER_MODEL.md

 ## Task 2 - Configuration
 Maybe you think: Configuration, what??
 But there are severel possible ways to connect your Active Directory as you will see.

+**Before you start over there are some terms you have to understand:**
+**role** = This term is used for a role in yii2.
+If you don't know what a role is look at http://www.yiiframework.com/doc-2.0/guide-security-authorization.html#rbac
+**group** = This term is used for a group in Active Directory.
+**user** = Means a user which exists in Active Directory.
+**username or login** = sAMAccountName attribute in Active Directory (the username you type at the windows login)
+**assigned group** = Means that a user is member of a group in Active Directory

+**How it works in short words with the default settings**
+If you successfully finished task 1 imagine the login form which you reach over the Login Button in the right upper corner.

+If you leave the default configuration, the following is happening on login (and I think it most suites):
+- On Login a LDAP query is issued to get the user from Active Directory, if it not exists in database the user is created.
+- On Login a LDAP query is issued to get the account status of the user, if the account status active the login is possible.
+- On Login the group to role assignment is refreshed with the following settings
+  - No role has to be assingned to the user for a successfull login
+  - For Active Directory groups starting with **yii2** and matching a existing role name in yii2, the role is assigned to the user automatically
+  - Only roles which are starting with **yii2** are added or removed from the user, other roles would not be touched

+For a working group to role assignment you have to create the roles in yii2!
+The roles would NOT be automatically created.